 It should be noted that Smith was reading the King James Version, which is the version that Mormonism uses in English, and it is in this version where the phrase "And he has made us kings and priests for God and his Father" (Revelation 1: 6) appears.

 After quoting the text of Revelation 1: 6, the Prophet Smith said: "The translation is entirely correct" ("Teachings of the Prophet Joseph Smith", p.459).
 If this passage is correctly translated, why in his "Joseph Smith Translation" is this verse "corrected"?
-The answer seems to be that as at the time he was 'revising' the Bible, he still believed in the normal "church" heresy of "the trinity", which also appears in the Book of Mormon - see page 13 - in Spanish only at present.
+The answer seems to be that as at the time he was 'revising' the Bible, he still believed in the normal "church" heresy of "the trinity", which also appears in the Book of Mormon - see here - in Spanish only at present.
 Therefore he corrected the verse so that in his "Inspired Version of the Bible" it reads: "And he made us kings and priests for God, his Father", as it appears in the Reina-Valera Version (revision of 1960) of the Bible in Spanish, and in the Reina-Valera Version 2009 published by the Mormon Church itself.

 Joseph Smith later elaborated his theory about a supposed plurality of gods based on a mistranslated verse.
 But when the Mormons published their own edition of the Bible in Spanish (actually, an update of the Reina-Valera Version of 1909), they were forced to put the correct translation of that passage, and it now reads as follows: "And He has made us kings and priests for God, his Father".

-The plurality of Gods is not a Biblical teaching - it is not even a Book of Mormon teaching (Alma 11: 26-31) - but see page 13 (in Spanish only at present) for trinitarian teaching in the Book - while in stark contrast to both errors, the uniform teaching of the Bible about Divinity is that there is only one God (Isaiah 43:10; 1st Timothy 2:5) - link to 'God' - page 1.
+The plurality of Gods is not a Biblical teaching - it is not even a Book of Mormon teaching (Alma 11: 26-31) - but see here (in Spanish only at present) for trinitarian teaching in the Book - while in stark contrast to both errors, the uniform teaching of the Bible about Divinity is that there is only one God (Isaiah 43:10; 1st Timothy 2:5) - link to 'God' - page 1.